kripplek/healthapp/README.md

 ## Prod deployment

-If you have [dh-virtualenv](https://github.com/spotify/dh-virtualenv) installed, you can build a .deb package like this:
+If you have [dh-virtualenv](https://github.com/spotify/dh-virtualenv) installed, you can build a .deb package using the following.
+You could even use [quickdebrepo](https://github.com/jrgp/quickdebrepo) to host your own apt repositiory.

     dpkg-buildpackage -us -uc